 Work on new jet-plane runways and airport buildings was recently filmed by Visnews at Shannon Airport, Co.

-Work on new jet-plane runways and airport buildings was recently filmed by Visnews at Shannon Airport, Co.
+Background: Work on new jet-plane runways and airport buildings was recently filmed by Visnews at Shannon Airport, Co.
 Limerick.

 The government-sponsored airport development has already cost millions of pounds and current expense involved includes over 1 1/2 million for runways and more than 1 million for a new major building.